amita-shukla/blog-1/content/posts/2024-02-28--spring-design-patterns/index.md

 ### Builder Pattern

-I have used the buidler pattern so often with Lombok's `@Builder` annotation that it has become my goto choice for object instantiation.
-One common example being the introduction of `RestClient` in Spring Boot 3.2 to ultimately replace the `RestTemplate`, which offers an intuitive Fluent API to make Rest calls.
+I have used the builder pattern so often with Lombok's `@Builder` annotation that it has become my goto choice for object instantiation.
+In spring, one of the common examples of builder pattern is the introduction of `RestClient` in Spring Boot 3.2 to ultimately replace the `RestTemplate`, which offers an intuitive Fluent API to make Rest calls.

 The `RestClient` is based on the functional and fluent style api.
 It implements its own `Builder` class, which is then implemented by `DefaultRestClientBuilder` to build a `DefaultRestClient`.